Campaign for real aleWelcome to Worcester CAMRA

 From Our Chairman

 I’m sure you all agree this is a time of unprecedented challenges for all our Worcestershire pubs and breweries.
+Currently, it’s unknown the long term impact of the pandemic.
+However, the situation will become more apparent as government financial support eases over the coming months.

 What is CAMRA?